Accounting (ACC)

 Credit Hours: 4.00 Total Contact Hours: 4.00 Lecture Hours: 4.00

-Covers the concepts, quantitative analysis and detailed accounting procedures employed by a firm to determine material, labor and overhead cost elements.
-Included is the utilization of job order, process and blended cost systems.
-In addition, it includes the basic principles of budgeting for managerial use in planning for capital acquisition, development of standard costs, operating budgets and responsibility accounting.
+Covers the concepts, quantitative analysis, and detailed accounting procedures used by companies to determine material, labor, and overhead costs.
+It includes the use of job order, process, and blended cost systems, as well as the principles of budgeting for managerial planning.
+Topics include capital acquisition, development of standard costs, operating budgets, and responsibility accounting.

 Prerequisites: ACC 1020.